MapsPeople/docs/src/content/getting-started/android/v4/new-project.md

 The basic example contains a single `activity` app with already made `fragments` to host the different logic to get a complete app interacting with a map and `MapsIndoors` data.

-You can find this basic example here: [Java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Basic) or [Kotlin](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Kotlin-Basic)
+You can find the basic example for Google Maps here: [Java](https://github.com/MapsPeople/MapsIndoors-Android-Examples/tree/main/Google_Maps/mapsindoorsgettingstartedbasicjava) or [Kotlin](https://github.com/MapsPeople/MapsIndoors-Android-Examples/tree/main/Google_Maps/mapsindoorsgettingstartedbasickotlin)

+The Mapbox basic example is located here:  [Java](https://github.com/MapsPeople/MapsIndoors-Android-Examples/tree/main/MapBox/mapsindoorsgettingstartedbasicjava) or [Kotlin](https://github.com/MapsPeople/MapsIndoors-Android-Examples/tree/main/MapBox/mapsindoorsgettingstartedbasickotlin)

 You can open the project through Android Studio by navigating through **File -> New -> Project from Version Control -> GitHub**.
 Log in and clone the project.